Skip to content

-Mini Tummy Tuck vs. Full Tummy Tuck
+Mini Tummy Tuck or Full Tummy Tuck?

 A mini tummy tuck targets only the lower abdomen below the belly button with a shorter scar and faster recovery ($4,000–$8,000, 1–2 weeks recovery).
 A full tummy tuck addresses the entire abdomen, tightens separated muscles, repositions the belly button, and removes more excess skin ($6,000–$12,000, 2–4 weeks recovery).

-Cost$4,000 - $8,000$6,000 - $12,000
+Typical cost$4,000 - $8,000$6,000 - $12,000

 Recovery1-2 weeks2-4 weeks

-LongevityPermanent (with stable weight)Permanent (with stable weight)
+How long it may lastPermanent (with stable weight)Permanent (with stable weight)

 Mini Tummy Tuck